ipatalas/vscode-sprint-planner/README.md

 This is a very early stage of development so please don't expect everything to work.
 ~~Some stuff is hardcoded for now like the Activity under which the tasks are created.
 It's always `Development` now.~~ (no longer true, see below)

-Additionally you should not publish your tasks partially just to update them later.
-They will get duplicated since it's always _Push All_ now.
+~~Additionally you should not publish your tasks partially just to update them later.
+They will get duplicated since it's always _Push All_ now.~~ (fixed in 0.3.0)

 ## Usage